batichico/java-specific-functions/README.md

 # java-specific-functions
-Repository to document punctual functionalities/Classes or any doubt that arise.
+Repository to document specific functions / classes or any question that may arise.